Policy-SH2

 Program details:

-Project descriptions will be listed here: Project Proposals for 2026.
+Project descriptions will be listed online.
 To get an idea of the breadth of topics this REU may have, please refer to this list from the last few years: Project Proposals for 2025, Project Proposals for 2024, and Project Proposals for 2023.

 *Students at schools on quarter systems will be accommodated.